Cost and velocity deltas

 Positive and negative deltas are not automatically good or bad.
 Interpretation depends on intent.

-The summary compares the scenario's latest available aggregate snapshot with Live's latest available snapshot.
-If the scenario has a newer recompute than Live, the delta reflects that newer scenario total immediately.
+The summary compares the scenario's latest available aggregate snapshot with the selected comparison source's latest available snapshot.
+For scenarios cloned from another scenario, the default comparison is that immediate source scenario; use the Live View comparison option when you specifically want to compare against Live View.
+The Live View comparison still hides records inherited unchanged from the clone source.
 Archived scenarios stay pinned to their archive date so the comparison does not drift later.

 Core delta lenses